rsdoiel/rsdoiel.github.io/guides/web-components/notes-on-web-conponents.md

 web components are [Brick](http://mozilla.github.io/brick/) from Mozilla, [Polymer Project](http://www.polymer-project.org/) from Google.

-Web Components replace much of what we'd have hack together with libaries like jQuery+jQuery UI or YUI+YUI Widgets.
+Web Components replace much of what we'd have hack together with libaries like Dojo, jQuery+jQuery UI or YUI+YUI Widgets.
 Why switch?
-Because you only need to load what you actually want to use.
-They are becoming native to the browser (so expect some clever performance improvements), and they provide a composable unit with minimal abstraction leakage to the page.
+Past Widget libraries and frameworks have tended to work against the DOM rather than with it.
+Web Components are designed to work along side and with DOM.
+Today you use them via polyfils.
+Those polyfils are giving way to native implementations in most of the evergreen browsers (even I.E. 9).
+Expect some clever performance improvements as time goes forward.

-Unlike framework specific widgets they are compatible across libraries supporting web components.
-I can use a component from Mozilla's Brick or [X-Tags](http://x-tags.org) project with Google Polymer project without carring extra over head and a second framework or library.
+With Web Components we only need to load what we use.
+Also you only download them once even when you load them multiple places in the page.
+Unlike legacy frameworks widgets are compatible across libraries supporting web components.
+I can use a component from Mozilla's Brick or [X-Tags](http://x-tags.org) in a project built on Google's Polymer.
+I don't carring extra over head and a second framework or library in doing that.

-Web Components include four important specifications
+Web Components are built from four important specifications

-+ HTML Imports
++ Custom Elements
 + HTML Templates
 + Shadow DOM
-+ Custom Elements
++ HTML Imports

-Today, focus on Custom Elements becasue we can use them with minimal reliance on Polyfils.
-Over time as the other specification make their way into implementation in stable browsers we'll beable to leverage them as well.
-HTML Imports is available as a polyfil as is HTML Templates if we want to start experimenting with them before they arrive with Browser support.
+If you're starting out focus on Custom Elements.
+You can use and create them with a minimum of polyfils.
+Overtime when they become supported natively in browser HTML Imports and Shadow DOM will become invaluable tools in the Web Component tool box.
+You can experiment with all four parts by using Google's Polymer Project but doing so caries a noticable penalty in browser performances (e.g. implementing Shadow DOM is very browser intrusive).
+You can try out each al la carte.
+The X-Tag project by Mozilla offers HTML Templates and HTML Imports as polyfils.
+Additionally in the spirit of Open Source both Polymer and X-Tag are now sharing code base.
+For the purposes of introduction I am going to focus on the Mozilla efforts.

+## Getting started

 Today you create a Custom element by invoking a registration function on document in the DOM.
-Brick is an example of a collection of currated custom elements you can use today (I've used it in the event calendar rolling out in July).
-Custom elements can be
-UI based like a specialized button or branding element or service based (e.g. Polymer Project has one to manage Ajax transaction and normalize access to local storage).
+Brick is an example of a collection of currated custom elements you can use today (I've used the x-calendar component in a work project going into production in July 2014).
+Custom elements can be UI based like a specialized button or branding element or service based (e.g. Polymer Project has a component that manages Ajax transaction and does data binding with other DOM elements).

+Below I will step through three of parts of the spec supported by x-tags

+1. Custom Elements
+2. HTML Templates
+3. HTML Imports

+But before I dive into details let's look at the simple case of using custom elements since some very good ones are already available in Mozilla's [Brick](http://mozilla.github.io/brick/).

+### Getting setup

+We're going to leverage Mozilla's [Brick](http://mozilla.github.io/brick) project for learning about Web Components.
+Before we begin the you need to get a bunle of [Bricks](http://mozilla.github.io/brick/download.html).
+If you're experimenting I recommend selecting all the components they list and downloading the whole collection.
+Once that is available we're ready to starting working with components.

+Here's the basic steps we're going to use for each of our examples

+1. Load the x-tag's core polyfil via the Brick bundle (e.g. brick.1.0.1.mins.js)
+2. Load any additional custom compent(s) we want to use
+3. Wait for the event _DOMComponentsLoaded_ before interacting with the component's content

+That's it. three steps and you're good to go.

+### Using Brick's app bar

+### Writing a custom element to pull in remote content

+### Writing a markdown processing custom element

+### Adding support for HTML Templates

 If you have HTML Templates available you can start to encapsulate markup, Javascript and style into a single document which is then render to produce a custom element.
 Likewise HTML Imports will let us easily bring custom elements into a page via a link element with a rel attribute of import.